mnalis/pam_access_country_generator/README.md

-# pam_access_country_generator
+# pam_access_country_generator - original name is misnomer, it is no longer for vsftpd or even for PAM only, but also supports iptables/ipset firewall rules

 Generates ipset(8) ruleset and pam_access(8) config file allowing only specific country from RIPE database

-Intended usage is to allow FTP access only from home country for most users, to mitigate trojan horses which steal passwords.
-Probably only works well for small countries like 'HR'. ipset(8) should be generic firewall working for big countries too.
+Original intended usage is to allow FTP access only from home country for most users, to mitigate trojan horses which steal passwords, but is now used to do blocking at PAM level for any service (probably only works well for small countries like 'HR') or generic linux iptables/ipset(8) firewall (should work fine for big countries too).

 Requires perl modules Net::CIDR::Lite (apt-get install libnet-cidr-lite-perl)